Cambodia says Frenchman linked to Bo Xilai scandal won't be extradited

 "I saw five policemen arrest him.
 He was cooperative, but he looked very sad," Rith Makara, a security guard at the furniture store opposite the Frenchman's home, said on Thursday.

-He and a next-door neighbour said Devillers lived alone and had not been seen since.
+He and a next-door neighbor said Devillers lived alone and had not been seen since.

 Sources familiar with Devillers when he lived in China last month said he entered Bo's inner circle while living in Dalian in the 1990s and the Frenchman received help from then-mayor Bo in chasing up an unpaid debt for architectural work.